sph-mn/sph-sp/readme.md

 # features
 * basics
-  * 32 bit float wav file output
+  * 32 bit float wav file output and input
   * 64 bit float sample format by default, other formats possible for many processors
-  * processing of non-interleaved sample arrays with one array per channel. number of channels and sample rate can be custom set
+  * processing of non-interleaved sample arrays with one array per channel
+  * unlimited number of channels and unlimited sample rate
   * fast fourier transform (fft) and inverse fast fourier transform (ifft)
   * plotting of samples and sound spectra using gnuplot
 * processors that work seamlessly on blocks of continuous data streams